WEEKEND 5: MISSION

-I create abstract paintings through the manipulation and layering of acrylic.
-I strive to produce work that stretches the definition of acrylic painting using a novel, multistep process.
-Each painting is composed of acrylic that is altered when freed from substrate.
-The acrylic is subsequently layered onto the final surface to add dimensionality and increase intrigue.
+I create abstract paintings through the manipulation and layering of acrylic paint.
+I strive to produce work that stretches the definition of painting using a novel, construction, deconstruction and reconstruction process.
+My paintings are composed of hand-painted acrylic that is altered once removed from an encaustic surface.
+The acrylic is then layered, to add dimensionality and increase intrigue, onto the final surface.

-I produce abstract work that is driven by themes of expression of emotion, self-awareness and self-worth, and interactions with nature.
-Each theme, listed below by series title, represents a force that has impacted my life and makes me who I am: Laura Hapka, artist.
+My abstract paintings are driven by my unique process and motivated by themes of self-awareness, both as an artist and individual, expression of emotions and worldwide interactions with nature.
+Each theme represents a force that has impacted my life and makes me who I am: Laura Hapka, artist.

-Paintings made from deconstructed and reconstructed acrylic.
-The paintings are textured to the point of being sculptural.
-As designed, the composition is uncomplicated but the work conveys complexity through its fullness.
-The manipulation of color/tone, the texture and the scale allow me to directly incite an emotional response.
-I created each piece with intention, referencing a specific event or ambition.
+Minimalist paintings made from acrylic, and occasionally ink.
+The paintings are often formed to the point of being sculptural by adding layer upon layer of cut paint.
+As designed, the composition is uncomplicated but the work conveys complexity through its size, fullness and manipulation of color and/or tone, with or without text.
+Every painting references a specific subject or idea.

 Minimalist mixed media paintings made from deconstructed acrylic and shredded United States Currency.
 The paintings typically have remnants of metallic to represent other currencies, such as gold and coins.
 With this textured series, based on shredded money, I explore the monetization of my artwork and the contradiction between the cost of creation and the perceived value of art.